ebdilden/ebdilden.github.io/_pages/research.md

 "Introduction of Greek Yogurt and Its Market Impacts on U.S. Yogurt Industry" With Philip G. Gayle

 "Strawberry or Plain Yogurt?
-Product Line Expansions and Manufacturer’s Bargaining Power With Philip G. Gayle
+Product Line Expansions and Manufacturer’s Bargaining Power" With Philip G. Gayle

 ### Work in Progress

+"Labor Force Participation of Immigrant Women in the U.S.: Is there a cohort difference?"